faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 }
 ```

-The function is now installed and ready to be used, and after having added the tag `VIP` to a customer we can see that
+The function is now installed and ready for use.
+Once we tag a customer as `VIP`, we will see that

 ![Free](/tutorials/carrier-service-and-functions/free.png#centered)